Code-Institute-Submissions/teman67-Project_2/README.md

 # Nanotechnology Quiz

 This is a quiz game that you can test your knowledge in the field of Nanotechnology.
-In the first page you can find the instruction about how many questions are in the quiz and how many questions you need to answer to win the quiz.
+In the first page you can find the instruction about how many questions are in the quiz and how many questions you need to answer correctly to win the quiz.
+By tracking your scores over time, you can challenge yourself to improve your performance and continue learning.

 ![Responsice Mockup](readme_folder/Responsive.png)